 If either you or someone you love has experienced a nursing home injury, help is available near you.
 A legal professional can tell you the nursing home abuse statute of limitations for your state.
 Your case is important, and you deserve expert counsel from a lawyer who specializes in this kind of case.

-You may be concerned that you are running out of time.
-This may especially be true if your elderly loved one’s injury occurred some time ago.
-Acting promptly is indeed important in order to file a successful claim.
+You may be concerned that you are running out of time, and acting promptly is important to file a successful claim.
 The reason for this is simple: States have laws that prevent cases from being brought forth after too much time has passed.
 These are called “statutes of limitation” laws.
 However, these laws can vary significantly from state to state.
 Here are examples of civil suits that abide by their state’s statute of limitations below:

 The shortest statute of limitation that may apply for some nursing home injury cases is one year.
 The timing of your case usually begins either on the day of the accident or injury, or on the day your injury becomes apparent.
 Don’t wait until it’s already too late to find legal assistance!

 Nursing home lawyers are personal injury attorneys who focus on elder abuse cases.
 They are experts at both the state and federal laws enacted to protect vulnerable nursing home residents.
 These lawyers operate under the same filing deadlines as other personal injury cases, but it is important to understand that many states passed tort litigation limits last year due to the Covid-19 pandemic.
 Therefore, you should speak to a lawyer within one year of the incident or injury.

 Your case may stem from neglect, abuse, a mistake with medication, or other dangerous circumstance at your loved one’s nursing home.
 Your state of residence is the key variable when it comes to finding out how long you have to potentially receive a sizeable cash settlement for your loved one’s case.

 States with a 1 or 2-Year Statute of Limitations